CodeWithLys/Autonomous-Greenhouse/README.md

 3. **Cloud Integration**
    - Oracle APEX serves as the **real-time database** hosted by the **Data Management Team**.
-   - The **Flutter App** retrieves data from Oracle APEX for real-time visualization and alerts.
+   - The **Flutter App** retrieves data from Oracle APEX RESTful Services (APIs) for real-time visualization and alerts.

 4. **Common Ground**
    - Both 12V power supplies share a unified ground bus for stability and communication reliability.